Alaska-Yukon Moose, Mountain Caribou, Mountain Grizzly, Dall Sheep, Stone/Fanin Sheep, Wolf

 If you have the time, it will save you a few dollars if you drive up to Whitehorse.
 It is a wonderful drive, mostly along the Alaska Highway through some of God’s most beautiful wild lands (watch for moose, deer, bears, sheep and caribou on the road).

 Cost (all prices in USD)

-The base price for a classic boat hunt for a moose is $17,500 USD; the cost for an ARGO moose hunt is $19,500 USD.
+The base price for a classic boat hunt for a moose is $14,500 USD; the cost for an ARGO moose hunt is $19,500 USD.
 The base price for a classic backpack Dall sheep hunt is $16,000 USD and the base price for a mountain caribou hunt is $9,800 USD.
 All are including the trophy fee for that one primary animal.
-Observers are welcome at $5,800 USD.
-There is a 5% government Goods and Services Tax (GST) on the above amounts.
+Observers are welcome at $5,810 USD.
+There is a 5% government Goods and Services Tax (GST) added to all costs.

 Trophy fees for any animals over and above your primary animal which includes flight costs to get cape/antlers/horns/meat out (add 5% GST to all costs):

 Please note that if you shoot at and wound an animal efforts will be made to recover the animal, but the trophy feeand government royalty fee for that animal will be charged.

 Although we have never exercised it, we reserve to right to add a “fuel surcharge” to cover extreme rises in fuel prices between the time you book and the hunt date.